SOW: Social Work Courses

 This course is designed to provide students with background on the multiple issues associated with substance use and mental health disorders.
 This course will address substance abuse terminology, classification of substances, substance abuse/mental health policy and ethical dilemmas.
 Students will gain knowledge on evaluating, assessing, and developing treatment plans using evidence-based approaches for working with substance users and their families.

-SOW 5757 The History, Philosophy, and Theory of Social Work Practice
+SOW 5757 The History and Philosophy of Social Work

 College of Health, Department of Social Work